amilia-n/Techtonica-Weekly-Projects/Week 8 Trivia Game/README.md

    - Track your score as you progress

 3. **Game End**
-   - View your final score
+   - Win condition: Score 65% or higher of total questions
-   - See which questions you answered correctly and incorrectly
+   - Lose condition: Score below 65% of total questions
    - Option to start a new game with different settings

 ## Technologies Used